Acapulco Open

 Round 1$8,6400

-The 2023 tournament was available to stream on Tennis TV, Tennis Channel Plus if you were based in the USA, and Amazon Prime, if you were based in Ireland or the UK.
+The 2024 tournament will be available to stream on Tennis TV, Tennis Channel Plus if you are based in the USA, and Sky Sports, if you are based in Ireland or the UK.

 The first Mexican Open was in 1993 with Thomas Muster winning the inaugural men’s singles event.